RichardTND/Slug_vs_Lettuce/.source.txt

 			adc #$36
 			sta lettuceRand+1
 			sta newpos2
-			cmp #12				//Total number of values for lettuce new X, Y position bcs overrange		//if range > 12 then loop random check until matching value has been found.
+			cmp #12				 //Total number of values for lettuce new X, Y position bcs randomLettucePos //if range > 12 then loop random check until matching value has been found.

 			ldx newpos2			//Read table of bytes and store new X,Y position for lettuce